 Charges & Penalties a Defendant May Face

 Depending on the facts and circumstances that are involved, domestic violence charges might be brought as a felony or a misdemeanor in California.
+Depending on the circumstances of the case, you may be charged with domestic battery.
 The penalties for anyone who is convicted of or pleads guilty to any type of domestic violence charge may be significant and life-altering.